-Elective Courses
+2.4 Elective Courses

-Elective courses give you the opportunity to choose among methodological, theoretical, or substantive courses to support your individualized learning goals.
-Elective courses may be located within the graduate curriculum of the Factor-Inwentash Faculty of Social Work or from graduate courses offered in other departments of the University of Toronto.
+Elective courses provide students the opportunity to choose among methodological, theoretical, or substantive courses to support their individualized learning goals.
+Elective courses may be taken within the graduate courses offered the Factor-Inwentash Faculty of Social Work or from graduate-level courses offered in other departments of the University of Toronto.
 Students may also request to take courses offered at another university.

-Requirements for the five elective half-credit courses:
+Requirements for the five required elective half-credit courses: